Euyz/CABLE/README.md

 ```sh
 pip install -r requirements.txt
 ```
-The code uses GPU to accelerate the computation, if using CPU, please change cupy to numpy and remove the part where pytorch calls cuda.
+The code uses GPU to accelerate the computation, if using CPU, please use "main_cpu.py".
 ## Docker
 We also provide a Docker image that contains all the dependencies for the project to run with the following command:
 ```sh